ZacharyTStone/Infinite-Flashcards/README.md

 # Lingo Lab

-This project is a Python script that generates Anki flashcards from a word list of Japanese words using OpenAI.
+This project is a Python script that generates Anki flashcards from a word list using OpenAI.

-The generated cards include word readings, example sentences, and basic definitions.
+The generated cards include word readings, example sentences, and fundamental definitions.

+This Python script significantly simplifies the process of creating new cards, allowing learners to focus on studying rather than card creation.

 ## Requirements